 Enjoy a fun Hocus Pocus charcuterie board for breakfast!
 This simple and delicious board features pancake versions of the Sanderson Sisters.

-Invite the Sanderson sisters to breakfast with this fun Hocus Pocus charcuterie board.
+It’s all a bunch of hocus pocus!
+Invite Halloween’s most famous witches, the Sanderson sisters, to breakfast with this fun Hocus Pocus breakfast board.
 It features the sisters’ faces on mini pancakes, with fruit and berries as their hair.
 It’s easy to spot Winifred, Sarah, and Mary’s pancake faces.

 If you’re unfamiliar, Hocus Pocus is a Disney movie about three witches, the Sanderson sisters.
 They are raised from the dead one Halloween in Salem, Massachusets.
-Kenny Ortega directed the film.
+Kenny Ortega directed the original Hocus Pocus movie.
 He’s famous for movies like The Newsies, Dirty Dancing, and High School Musical.
 Hocus Pocus was released in 1993.
 But over the years it’s grown more popular.
 So much so, Disney released a sequel on Disney Plus in 2022.
 Both movies are some of my favorite not-scary Halloween movies.

 What is a Hocus Pocus Charcuterie Board?